Which insurers make it easier to increase business protection?

 Ongoing servicing of clients is more important than ever and ensuring that their protection provisions remain suitable should be a key part of this.
 GIOs offer advisers and clients alike an easier way to increase cover and as such should be firmly in the adviser’s thinking when considering the best course of action for their clients.

-Overall, LV= and Old Mutual Wealth standout as they both offer the highest level of increase and are two of the three providers who allow clients with rated cases to have GIOs.
-Whilst AIG’s individual event increase is relatively low, they should also be commended for offering GIOs to those with modest ratings.
+Overall, Legal & General and Vitality standout as they both offer the highest level of increase.
+Whilst AIG and LV=’s maximum increase is relatively low, they along with Zurich should also be commended for offering GIOs to those with modest ratings.